 Faulty control board

 The control board manages the order in which various parts of the furnace turn on and off.
-A faulty board can result in the burners turning off as soon as the blower fan comes on, as well as many other malfunctions.
+A faulty board can result in the burners turning off as soon as the blower fan comes on, as well as many other malfunctions, often requiring uncommon furnace repairs you won’t see coming.
 The board will need professional repairs or a replacement.

 Oversized furnace

 Did you just get this furnace before the winter?
 If so, the trouble may be that whoever installed it failed to properly size it for your home and put in one that’s too powerful.
 An oversized furnace will so rapidly raise the indoor temperature that the HVAC system will falsely determine it has completed the heating cycle and shut the furnace off.
+Before installing a new furnace, ensure accurate sizing with tips from our post, how to prepare for furnace installation.
 The only way to fix this problem is to replace the furnace with one that is accurately sized for your house.
 You can trust our professionals to see any furnace we install is the right size.

 Call Crown Group Ohio for heating help—24 hours a day, 7 days a week.
 Your Comfort Experts Since 1963.